Initial Steps to Start Your Own LLC in New Jersey - Complete Guide

 Phone: 609-292-6748

-8. Understand Your New Jersey LLC Tax Status
+8. Learn Your New Jersey LLC Tax Status

-Single-member LLCs are taxed like sole proprietorships, while multi-member LLCs are taxed as partnerships unless an alternative election is made.
+Single-member LLCs are subject to taxation as sole proprietorships, and multi-member LLCs are subject to taxation as partnerships unless they make an alternate choice.

-LLCs may elect to be taxed as a C-Corporation or S-Corporation if it offers tax advantages.
-New Jersey also imposes state-level taxes, including the Gross Income Tax for individuals and the Corporation Business Tax for LLCs taxed as corporations.
+LLCs can choose to be taxed as a C-Corporation or S-Corporation in case it has tax-benefits.
+The state New Jersey also has its own taxes, such as the Gross Income Tax and Corporation Business Tax based on the individuals and the LLCs that are taxed as corporations respectively.

-New Jersey LLCs must file an Annual Report every year by the end of the anniversary month of formation.
-The filing fee is $75, and failure to file can result in penalties or dissolution.
+The NJ LLCs are obliged to submit Annual Report annually by the last month of the anniversary month of the formation.
+The filing fee is $75 dollars and in case of failure to file, it may lead to penalties or dissolution.

 New Jersey LLC FAQs